gagneurlab/AbExp/README.md

    All rules are annotated with resource requirements s.t. snakemake can submit jobs to HPC clusters or cloud environments.
    It is highly recommended to use snakemake with some batch submission system, e.g. SLURM.
    For further information, please visit the Snakemake documentation.
+3) The resulting variant effect predictions will be stored in `<output_dir>/predict/abexp_v1.0/<input_vcf_file>.parquet`.
+It should contain the following columns:
+   - 'chrom'
+   - 'start'
+   - 'end'
+   - 'ref'
+   - 'alt'
+   - 'gene'
+   - 'tissue': GTEx tissue, e.g. "Artery - Tibial"
+   - 'tissue_type', GTEx tissue type, e.g. "Blood Vessel"
+   - 'abexp_v1.0': The predicted AbExp score
+   - a set of features used to predict the AbExp score

 ## Development setup